Januarius: Relics

 According to an early hagiography, (Note: Hagiographies of St Januarius are compiled in the 6th volume of the Acta Sanctorum Septembris.)
-Januarius's relics were transferred by order of Severus, Bishop of Naples, to the Neapolitan catacombs "outside the walls" (extra moenia).
+Januarius' relics were transferred by order of Severus, Bishop of Naples, to the Neapolitan catacombs "outside the walls" (extra moenia).
 (Note: A condensed account of the removals of the relics is given by Norman.)
 In the early ninth century the body was moved to Beneventum by Sico, prince of Benevento, with the head remaining in Naples.
 Subsequently, during the turmoil at the time of Frederick Barbarossa, his body was moved again, to the Territorial Abbey of Montevergine, where it was rediscovered in 1480.

 In 1497, at the instigation of Cardinal Oliviero Carafa, the body was transferred to Naples, where he is the city's patron saint.
 Carafa commissioned a richly decorated crypt, the Succorpo, beneath the cathedral to house the reunited body and head.
 The Succorpo was finished in 1506 and is considered one of the city's prominent monuments of the High Renaissance.